mlavd/wild-c/README.md

 # Wild C

+> **Note** This is a work in progress.
+Connect with me on Twitter @realDanGrahn if you have any questions.

 Wild C is a dataset of C/C++ source code and tokens collected from GitHub.

 The dataset is licensed under CC-BY-SA-4.0, the individual files are subject to their own licenses.